roseasromeo/DeathsDoorAPWorld/README.md

         - Mushroom Dungeon Ancient Door to Lobby through a metal gate and a cobweb
         - Ceramic Manor Lobby to the Manor exit to Estate through breakable-pot door
 - Bomb Bell Glitch
-    - Add the option in logic of shooting the Rusty Belltower Bomb from a railing to trigger the Day/Night switch.
+    - Add the option in logic of shooting the Rusty Belltower with a Bomb from a railing to trigger the Day/Night switch.
 - Offscreen Targeting Tricks
     - Add in logic three tricks in which you must target an enemy or switch from offscreen.
         - Open the switch between Lost Cemetery and Stranded Sailor caves using an Arrow through a fire source instead of Fire